 I am a laboratory phonologist, which means I worry about sounds both as physical entities and as grammatical entities.
 Broadly, I'm interested in phonological categories: What are they?
 How are they formed?
 What's the evidence for them?
 How do they relate to the phonetic substrate?
 In more traditional terms, I study features, segments and inventories and the way they play together at the phonology-phonetics interface.

 My dissertation considered the class of voiced spirants (the voiced, non-sibilant fricatives), with a special focus on [v].
 Specifically, I looked at how [v] and the remaining voiced spirants patterned phonetically, phonologically, and in terms of their distribution to consonant inventories with respect to the obstruent-sonorant divide.
 My dissertation can be downloaded here.

 I have recently shifted much of my energy to linguistic pedagogy.
 I am particularly committed to using linguistics to shed light on issues of discrimination and prejudice, and I strive to design inclusive classrooms that don't shy away from tackling difficult issues.
 I am also concerned with getting undergraduates involved in authentic research, both in classes and in the senior theses I advise.

 Doherty Hall 4304, Carnegie Mellon University, Pittsburgh PA 15289

 cbjorn AT andrew DOT cmu DOT edu

-When I'm not linguisticating, I have the privilege and joy of experiencing the world through the eyes of my seven-year-old son, Anagnostis, and my four-year-old daughter, Athena.
+When I'm not linguisticating, I have the privilege and joy of experiencing the world through the eyes of my seven-year-old son, Anagnostis, and my five-year-old daughter, Athena.
 My husband Adam is a mathematician, so we named our dog Tarski, after the logician.
 I cook a lot, knit a lot, exercise daily, and try to read non-linguistics related material as often as possible.